hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 ![Architecture Jitsi Meet](build/jitsi_meet.png)

-The entrypoint for every user is the ingress that is defined in [jitsi-ingress.yaml](../../base/loadbalancer/haproxy-ingress.yaml) and patched for each environment by [haproxy-ingress-patch.yaml](../../overlays/production/ops/haproxy-ingress-patch.yaml).
+The entrypoint for every user is the ingress that is defined in [haproxy-ingress.yaml](../../base/ops/loadbalancer/haproxy-ingress.yaml) and patched for each environment by [haproxy-ingress-patch.yaml](../../overlays/production/ops/haproxy-ingress-patch.yaml).
-At this point SSL is terminated and traffic is forwarded via HAProxy to the [`web` service](../../base/jitsi/web-service.yaml) in plaintext (port 80) which in turn exposes the web frontend inside the cluster.
+At this point SSL is terminated and traffic is forwarded via HAProxy to the [`web` service](../../base/jitsi/web-service.yaml) in plaintext (port 80) which in turn exposes a web frontend inside the cluster.

 The other containers [jicofo](../../base/jitsi/jicofo-deployment.yaml), [web](../../base/jitsi/web-deployment.yaml) and [prosody](../../base/jitsi/prosody-deployment.yaml), which are necessary for setting up conferences, are each running in a rolling deployment.